 Glacier Lagoons in Iceland

 Where can you find Iceland's glacier lagoons?
 What are the most stunning glacier lagoons in Iceland, and are there any hidden where you can avoid the crowds?
-Are the pictures of vast blue lakes filled with mighty icebergs doctored or real?
 Continue reading to learn all about this country’s magical glacier lagoons.

-What they will most likely be referring to is Jökulsárlón, in Iceland’s south-east.
-This feature is a vast lake formed by the meltwater of Breiðamerkurjökull glacier, deeper than any other in Iceland and filled year-round with icebergs which calve from the outlet.
-Some of these tower stories high, and the waters are home to many playful seals.
+The most famous glacier lagoon in the country is Jokulsarlon, in Iceland’s south-east.
+This feature is a vast lake formed by the meltwater of Breidarmerkurjokull glacier, deeper than any other in Iceland and filled year-round with icebergs that calve from the outlet.
+Some of these tower stories are high, and the waters are home to many playful seals.

 - See also: Seals and Seal Watching in Iceland

-It is one of Iceland’s most photographed sites and draws visitors the world-over.
+It is one of Iceland’s most photographed sites and draws visitors the world over.
 Those who come will find that even the most well-taken image, however, cannot compare to what awaits them here.
-It truly is one of the country’s—and the world’s—most mesmerising places, where you can spend hours doing nothing but staring out in awe.
+It truly is one of the country’s—and the world’s—most mesmerizing places, where you can spend hours doing nothing but staring out in awe.

 Breidarlon Glacier Lagoon